Essential Nonfiction Books on Latin America

 Dear America by Jose Antonio Vargas

-Dear America, Notes of an Undocumented Citizen shares Vargas’s personal experience as an undocumented immigrant from the Philippines to the U.S., challenging misconceptions about immigration.
-He advocates for a new narrative that recognizes migrants’ humanity.
+Dear America shares Vargas’s experience as an undocumented immigrant from the Philippines to the U.S., advocating to recognize humanity.

 “Here in the U.S., the language we use to discuss immigration does not recognize the realities of our lives based on conditions that we did not create and cannot control.
-For the most part, why are white people called ‘expats’ while people of color are called ‘immigrants’?
+Why are white people called ‘expats’ while people of color are called ‘immigrants’?
 What’s the difference between a ‘settler’ and a ‘refugee’?
 Language itself is a barrier to information, a fortress against understanding the inalienable instinct of human beings to move.
 The United States, after all, was founded on this very freedom.”

 La cuadra by Gilmer Mesa

-La cuadra depicts life in a violent, impoverished neighborhood in Medellín, Colombia during the rise of the narcotraficantes – where young people turn to crime amid systemic corruption and neglect.
-It explores how social forces shape individuals’ desperate choices.
+La cuadra depicts life in a violent, impoverished neighborhood in Medellín, Colombia during the rise of narcotraffickers, exploring how social forces shape individuals’ desperate choices.

 “In reality, none of that truly happens, because the State cheats us, the media deceives us, the leaders manipulate us, society despises us, the justice system condemns us, the Church reproves us, and life kills us.
 So we begin to believe in superstitions and the seductions of characters as dark as they are alluring, who know how to sugarcoat the pill so that the naïve see in their actions the quick fix to all their problems.
 This, in some way, explains why this neighborhood, like so many others in similar circumstances, has been the ideal breeding ground for the cartel’s plans, and why most of the young teenagers – and some adults – have chosen crime as a way of life – or rather, given the brevity of their careers, as a way of death.”